vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 The system uses **sensors + ESP8266 + GSM module** for remote monitoring, with **real-time LED + buzzer alerts** and SMS notifications.

+The main objective of this project was to design and simulate a system that can monitor patients and the environment in a triage area using IoT technologies.
+The system ensures real-time health parameter monitoring and provides medical staff with quick insights for prioritizing treatment.

 ---

 ## 🎯 Objectives